 l) …,

-noting

-a)

-that IEEE 802.11p for “Wireless Access in Vehicular Environment (WAVE)” was published by the Institute of Electrical and Electronics Engineers (IEEE);

-b) …

 recommends

-1 that the radio interface operational objectives and requirements described in the Annex should be used for the deployment of ITS;
+1 that the radio interface operational objectives and requirements described in the Annex should be used for the further deployment of ITS;

 Annex Operational radiocommunication objectives and requirements for advanced ITS

 1 Elements of ITS

 Based on major services required for ITS, the elements of ITS and the associated RF interfaces are listed in the following sections.
 For rural area applications, it may be necessary to appropriately tailor these technologies to meet the operational requirements.